RecordsKeeper/recordskeeper-python-sdk/docs/source/index.rst

 .. code-block:: bash

-    pip install recordskeeper-python-lib
+    pip install recordskeeper_python_lib3

 Compatibility
 -------------

-The SDK has been tested with Python 2.7.
+The SDK has been tested with Python 3.5.

 Classes